 Why this programme?

-In the Master's Programme in Bioinformatics, theory and practice from various fields of science such as mathematics, computer science and biology are combined.
-You will meet researchers working towards advancing the knowledge within each respective field, and there will be considerable opportunities where you can contribute to the rapid development of bioinformatics.
-You will gain hands-on experience in research groups where you could further develop a programme for analysis of new pharmaceutical candidates, analyse large scale sequence data from complex environments, populations and human cancers or produce a programme module for analysis of suitable target molecules for a diagnostic tool.
+You will meet researchers working towards advancing the knowledge within each respective field.
+There will be opportunities for you to contribute to the rapid development of bioinformatics.
+You will gain hands-on experience in research groups, where you for example might develop a programme for analysis of new pharmaceutical candidates or analyse large scale sequence data from complex environments, populations or human cancers.

 During the programme you can expect to: